bbauska/meta-react-basics/README.md

 This is where React and JSX come in.

-For React code to be understood by a browser, you need to have a **transpiling step</b> in which the JSX code gets converted to plain JavaScript code that a modern browser can work with.
+For React code to be understood by a browser, you need to have a
+<b>transpiling step</b> in which the JSX code gets converted to plain
+JavaScript code that a modern browser can work with.

-To demonstrate how this works, let's use the **Heading</b> component from the previous lesson.
+To demonstrate how this works, let's use the <b>Heading</b> component from the previous lesson.

 Add the JSX code into <a href="https://babeljs.io/repl#?browsers=defaults%2C%20not%20ie%2011%2C%20not%20ie_mob%2011&build=&builtIns=false&corejs=3.21&spec=false&loose=false&code_lz=GYVwdgxgLglg9mABACQKYEMAmMwHMAUADgE5yEDOAlIgN4BQijixqUIxSAPABYCMAfDRJlyAOlhQANqgC-nAPR9-dGUA&debug=false&forceAllTransforms=false)">the online Babel repl</a>.
 Repl stands for "read-eval-print loop" and it accepts code you write, evaluates it, and produces some result.
 In the specific case of <a href="https://babeljs.io/repl#?browsers=defaults%2C%20not%20ie%2011%2C%20not%20ie_mob%2011&build=&builtIns=false&corejs=3.21&spec=false&loose=false&code_lz=GYVwdgxgLglg9mABACQKYEMAmMwHMAUADgE5yEDOAlIgN4BQijixqUIxSAPABYCMAfDRJlyAOlhQANqgC-nAPR9-dGUA&debug=false&forceAllTransforms=false">the online Babel repl</a>, that result is some transpiled code.
 Here's a more detailed explanation.